← Recovery Hub · Blog

 The bottom line

 Nutritional support during concussion recovery is a legitimate, research-active field — not a miracle, not a scam.
+The mechanisms are real, the human evidence is early, and the honest position is to say both things at once.
 Look for disclosed doses, multi-pathway design, honest language, and clinical accountability.
-And whatever you choose, loop in your healthcare provider, especially if you take medications (several nutrients, including grapefruit-derived naringin, can interact).
+And whatever you choose, loop in your healthcare provider, especially if you take medications.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.